 The content you like to write about belongs to your personal diary, the content your reader likes to read about belongs to your blog.

 From this point of you, naming your blog is the same thing.
 The domain name should appeal to your audience, but it should represent you at the same time.

 Your reader has his needs and it’s up to you to identify them and to deliver the solution.
 Identifying the needs of your reader is pretty simple because you don’t even have to ask him.
 He’s probably already voiced it online many times.
 So you need to check Facebook groups, online communities and other blogs in your niche to pinpoint the most pressing issues your reader wants to solve.

 I started my online presence with the vision that I will program iOS applications.
 I’m from the Czech Republic, which is also known as Bohemia, so I came up with the name Bohemiapps as a combination of Bohemia and apps.
-I was lucky because this domain name was available, so I registered bohemiapps.com and created a simple static website.
+I was lucky because this domain name was available, so I registered the bohemiapps.com domain and created a simple static website.

 But then I discovered Udemy and Skillshare, created my first course and started to teach online classes.
 Bohemiapps wasn’t a good fit for this new activity.
 Especially the “apps” part was confusing when I used it for promoting classes about how to make money online by teaching.